sens/FaSTLMM.jl/README.md

 is the kinship matrix, and 𝐼 is the identity matrix.

-The key idea in speeding up computations here is that by rotating the phenotypes by the eigenvectors of $K$ we can transform estimation to a weighted least squares problem.
+The key idea in speeding up computations here is that by rotating the phenotypes by the eigenvectors of 𝐾 we can transform estimation to a weighted least squares problem.

-This implementation is my attempt to learn Julia and numerical linear algebra.
-The code is being tested.
+This code is under development.

 Guide to the directories: